hms-dbmi/vizarr/CONTRIBUTING.md

 git push -u origin your-feature-branch-name
 ```

-You can then make a pull-request to `vizarr`'s `master` branch.
+You can then make a pull-request to `vizarr`'s `main` branch.
 When making a pull-request,
 your code will be checked for linting with `prettier`.
 Please run `npm run format`
 to automatically format your code when making a pull-request.